elliottabe/TiDHy/README.md

 To install TiDHy, in the repo folder use:
 `pip install -e .`

-For SLDS comparison install ssm package: https://github.com/lindermanlab/ssm
+For SLDS comparison install ssm package:
+https://github.com/lindermanlab/ssm

+## Example Code
+To Train TiDHy you can run the Run_TiDHy.py script from terminal with hydra overrides:
+`python Run_TiDHy.py un_TiDHy.py dataset=SLDS dataset.train.gpu=0 version=Example`